-In keeping with our belief of building strong partnerships with families, we encourage you to let us know of any time you have an issue, complaint, or concern.
+In keeping with our belief of building strong partnerships with families, we encourage you to let us know of any time you have an issue, complaint or concern.
 Together we can work to resolve issues and build a stronger relationship.
 We ask families to please address the issue by first talking with the person most involved.
-If resolution is not achieved to your satisfaction, please continue to address the issue in the following manner:
+If resolution is not achieved to your satisfaction, please reach out to the Supervisor and/or Manager.